emergentworks/curriculum/docs/Phase-3/phase-3.md

   - click on the "Projects" tab.
   - Click on the "Link a Project" button
   - select the project you created to link the two
+- Set up workflow to change status to "done" when issue is closed